MErmanProject/Coding-Skill-Projects/README.md

 # Coding-Skill-Projects
 There projects are completed projects that demonstrate coding ability similar to the tests some employers give to potential candidates.
+The challenges are from the following sites:

-Most of these are CodeWars challenges(www.codewars.com)
+CodeWars(denoted as CW in the file or description) CodeEval(denoted as CE in the file or description) HackerReport(denoted as HR in the file or description) LeetCode(denoted as LC in the file or description)